 17. Manage and Review Orders and Request Refunds

 If you’re someone like me who buys a lot of apps and games from the Play Store, I’m sure you’ve wondered how to keep a track of all your purchases.
 Well, there is an easy way to see all your purchase history.
 You can also ask Google to refund your purchases if you don’t happen to like a game or app that you purchased.
 However, do note that the refund period is pretty slim and you will have to act within two hours of making the purchase.
 For accessing all these features, you just need to visit the “Account” section in the hamburger menu, and then head over to the ‘Order History’ tab.

 SEE ALSO: 60 Google Search Tips and Tricks

 Ready to use these Google Play tips and tricks?

 These are some cool Google Play tips and tricks that you might have missed out on.
-There are also other simple options available in Play Store’s Settings page like the ability to remove local search history, enable/disable notifications for updates and more.
-So, try out these Play Store tricks and do let us know, how you like them?
+There are also other simple tips available in Play Store’s Settings page like the ability to remove local search history, enable/disable notifications for updates and more.
+So, try out these Play Store tricks and do let us know how you like them.
 Sound off in the comments section below.